 What to Do When It Lasts Longer Than 24 Hours?

 If you don’t notice an improvement in 24 hours, you might want to check in with a doctor.
 Especially since many other conditions share similar symptoms to colds and flus – like bronchitis, strep throat, and COVID-19.
 Telling them apart can be confusing.
 In all these instances, early treatment can get you feeling better faster and prevents the spread of the virus.
 If you don’t catch it in time, a cold can last anywhere between 3 to 7 days, but sometimes they can hang on for as long as 2 weeks.
+Getting rid of a cold is not as fast as we always would like – it takes time.

 Simple Cold & Flu Remedies